-This version of Daemon Tools is probably the lightest that they have ever put out.
-The average user doesn’t need a huge amount of features that just eat up RAM and computing power.
+This version of Daemon Tools is probably the lightest they have ever released.
+The average user doesn’t need many features that consume RAM and computing power.

 The app doesn’t just look and feel great (as you would expect either way), but it also stays out of your way.
 The tray agent lets you toggle back and forth between your mounted images.

 People used to brag about Full all the time.
 But now, it turns out that this version offers better speed, usability, and convenience.
 Daemon Tools Lite lets you get the full potential of the original software for 90% of its uses.

 All in all, Daemon Tools Lite is a faster version of its predecessor.
 A lot of people have heard of the name.
 However, they might have been scared off because of how heavy the application is on resources.
-Luckily, this version strips features down to the minimum that you need for proper disc images and emulation.
+Luckily, this version strips features down to the minimum you need for proper disc images and emulation.